jdgc5/Game_analytics_Api/README.md

 # Game Analytics API

-This microservice is designed to receive player session data and store it in a MongoDB database.
+This API provides endpoints to manage game events, player feedback, and player progress.
+It allows for the collection and retrieval of game-related data to enhance player experience and game analysis.
 It also allows exporting this data in Excel format (for more info, check `Available Endpoints`).

 ## What does this service do?

-- Receives session data: level, stars, waves, time, player, etc.
+- Manage game events, feedback and player progress.
 - Stores the data in MongoDB.
 - Exports the data to Excel (`.xlsx`).
 - Ready to integrate with any frontend or mobile game using HTTP.